 Revenue by segment:

 Boeing’s Q3 2025 report was mixed.
 The company exceeded expectations on revenue but fell well short on profit.
 Revenue rose 30% year-on-year to 23.3 billion USD, driven by an increase in deliveries to 160 aircraft – the highest level since 2018.
 However, the loss per share widened to 7.47 USD due to a one-off charge of almost 4.9 billion USD related to the 777X program.
-The delay of this aircraft’s deliveries to 2027 hit profitability, although cash flow improved: free cash flow turned positive for the first time in years at 240 million USD, compared with a loss of nearly 2 billion USD a year earlier.
+The delay of this aircraft’s deliveries to 2027 weighed on profitability, although cash flow improved: free cash flow turned positive for the first time in years at 240 million USD, compared with a loss of nearly 2 billion USD a year earlier.

 Management did not provide a detailed outlook for 2026 but warned that the coming year would be difficult, as the 777X program will continue to consume cash, with improvement expected no earlier than 2027–2028.
 At the same time, the core programs – 737, 787, Defense and Services – are showing steady growth, supported by a record order backlog exceeding 600 billion USD.